Information on dates, tickets, transport and visiting Wimbledon at other times.

 Centre Court visit

 Once you have your museum ticket, you can also visit Centre Court, accompanied by a tour guide for a short 10-min visit.
 These tours depart outside the museum every 60-min.
-The Centre Court is unavailable between 19 June – 21 July.
+Make sure you check availability between 17 June – 17 July 2019.

 Behind the scenes tour